 Advisory Committee

-One of the primary responsibilities of the Advisory Committee is to review and decide on the grant applications that CHF receives.
-There are two rounds of applications every year, the deadlines of which are on March 15 and September 15 (details on applying can be foud here: https://chfmn.org/grants/application-guidelines.html.
+One of the primary responsibilities of the Advisory Committee is to review and vote on the grant applications that CHF receives.
+There are two rounds of applications every year, the deadlines of which are on March 15 and September 15 (details on applying can be found here: https://chfmn.org/grants/application-guidelines.html.

 Members of the Advisory Committee